indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/AboutRHELInstances.md

 ![RHEL Instances](img/RHEL3.png)

-Click on the instance name to view a list of sections and the various operations or actions you can perform by going inside the particular section.
+To view a list of sections and the various operations or actions, click **instance name**.
 ![RHEL Instances](img/RHEL4.png)

 Below the Instance name, there is an informational view where you can find the following details: